Magic-Nikos/article_generator/README.md

 ## Overview

-This project consists of two Python scripts: `BlogPublisher`, a graphical user interface application for generating and publishing blog articles, and an auxiliary script that provides functionalities such as content generation, article updating, and publishing automation utilizing the OpenAI API.
+This project consists of two Python scripts: `main.py`, a graphical user interface application for generating and publishing blog articles, and an auxiliary script that provides functionalities such as content generation, article updating, and publishing automation utilizing the OpenAI API.

 ![Interface](interface.png)